zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 where \\(\bm{J\_n}\\) is the *surface* current density.

-We take Maxwell's equations as axioms, and use them as a foundation from which we derive the theory presented in the following sections.
+We take Maxwell's equations as axioms and use them as a foundation on which we base the theory presented in the following sections.

 ## Maxwell's Equations in the Frequency Domain